wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 ## Registration Expiry and Refresh

 The client MUST refresh registrations to ensure that the server is always aware of which addresses are still valid.
-The client SHOULD schedule refreshes as described below.
+The client SHOULD perform refreshes as described below.
 Each refresh is scheduled for AddrRegRefresh seconds in the future, where AddrRegRefresh is min(4 hours, 80% of the address's current Valid Lifetime).
 Refreshes SHOULD be jittered by +/- 10% to avoid synchronization causing a large number of registration messages from different clients at the same time.

 Whenever the client creates an address or receives a PIO which changes the Valid Lifetime of an existing address by more than 1%, then: